 Nothing could have prepared your staffing firm for 2020, but happily, that isn’t the case as we head into the second half of 2022.
 Bullhorn polled hundreds of staffing professionals before the start of 2020 and again during the COVID-19 crisis to learn about the industry’s outlooks, objectives, problems, and staffing patterns.
 Are your goals and difficulties in line with those of your colleagues?
-Are there any areas where you can set yourself apart from the competition or where you need to improve?
+Are there any areas where you can set yourself apart from the competition, or where you need to improve?

 Here are some personnel trends to consider for 2022 as you make decisions regarding your company’s future: